 Gardening Direct also sell lots of great plants, seeds, and garden accessories with free delivery!

 Place the seeds on the compost surface.
 In my case the seeds are quite large so I was able to place them individually.
 Most of my seeds were light in colour but some are dark brown and do not show up well on the picture below.
+I placed them in rows so that I will be able to see which ones have germinated and how many failed.
 If yours are very small then sprinkle them very thinly.
 You do not want too many close together as they will not grow into strong seedlings.
 They will be overcrowded.

 Water the seeds thoroughly.
 I use a small watering can with a fine rose so that the seeds are not moved about.
 It takes a little longer to water but it is worthwhile.